Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] a generic object class with iterable parameter fields
 - [ ] a tuple subclass with non-iterable parameter fields

 #### Q69.
-Which statement accurately describes how items are added to and remnoved from a stack?
+Which statement accurately describes how items are added to and removed from a stack?

 - [ ] a stacks adds items to one side and removes items from the other side.
 - [x] a stacks adds items to the top and removes items from the top.